no1s1labs/no1s1/contracts/README.md

 ## no1s1 Contract WEF

-For exhibition at the World Economic Forum 2022, we used a reduced version of the V1 contracts for simplified demonstration of the protoype: [no1s1WEF.sol](.//contracts/no1s1WEF.sol).
-In comparison to the V1 contracts, it does not run through all the access and exit checks, but just triggers a timer of 1min once the house receives the payment (see [rpi_WEF](../backend/rpi_WEF)).
+For the exhibition at the World Economic Forum 2022, we used a reduced version of the V1 contracts for a simplified demonstration of the prototype: [no1s1WEF.sol](.//contracts/no1s1WEF.sol).
+Unlike the V1 contracts, it does not go through all the access and exit checks, but only triggers a 1min timer once the house receives the payment (see [rpi_WEF](../backend/rpi_WEF)).

 <!-- Describe functionality -->

 ## no1s1 Contracts V2

-Newest versions of no1s1 smart contracts.
+Latest version of no1s1 smart contracts.
 Work in progress.

 <!-- Describe newest contracts -->